galexla/news_bot/readme.md

 * `REDIS_PASSWORD` - password for Redis
 * `POSTGRES_PASSWORD` - password for PostgreSQL.

-You can also edit other values in `.env` file.
+You can also edit other values in the `.env` file.

 ## Running bot
 `docker compose up`